bloominstituteoftechnology/node-db1-project/README.md

 #### Important Notes

 - Run tests locally by executing `npm test`.
-- Reset the database to its original state running `npm run resetdb`.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install additional libraries or add additional scripts.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.